 After a couple of years at UBC, I decided to pursue my call to Christian ministry at our denominational Bible College in Regina, Saskatchewan.
 Since the College was introducing a Seminary program at that time, I went on after the first year, to finish a Bachelor of Arts degree in Sociology at the University of Saskatchewan in Regina before continuing on at the Seminary.
 That was also the time in which I met, dated and married the lovely Carolyn Anderson.
 She was from Moose Jaw, Saskatchewan, and a student at the university.
 While at the university in those two years, I also became very involved in the student ministry called, Inter-Varsity Christian Fellowship, serving as its campus leader for one year.

-Awhile before graduating from the Canadian Theological Seminary in Regina with a Masters of Divinity degree in 1972, I was invited to serve as Assistant Pastor, with emphasis on youth ministry, at the Hillsdale Alliance Church in Regina.
+Awhile before graduating from the Canadian Theological Seminary in Regina (now Ambrose University, Calgary) with a Masters of Divinity degree in 1972, I was invited to serve as Assistant Pastor, with emphasis on youth ministry, at the Hillsdale Alliance Church in Regina.
 In the 2 ½ years in that role, I learned a lot about pastoral service in the church.
 Following this time, we moved on to North Battleford, Saskatchewan to take on the role of Pastor at the Alliance Church there.
 In 1975, I was ordained by the Christian and Missionary Alliance to serve in pastoral church ministries.
 In the eight years in which we lived in North Battleford, our four beautiful children were born to us.
-During those years, we also saw the church double in size and relocate to a new building on the town’s perimeter road.
+During those years, we also saw the church double in size and relocate to a new building on the town’s perimeter road —Territorial Drive Alliance Church.

-After finishing pastoral service at Lakewood, I felt led to begin a ministry of encouragement, especially for those in church leadership, called Second Wind Ministries.
-This followed my graduation in a Doctor of Ministry degree program from Trinity International University in which I completed a variety of modular courses over a period of six years climaxed by a dissertation on how to mitigate poor pastoral transitions in our church denomination.
+After finishing pastoral service at Lakewood in 2004, I felt led to begin a ministry of encouragement, especially for those in church leadership, called Second Wind Ministries.
+This followed my graduation in a Doctor of Ministry degree program from Trinity International University (2005) in which I completed a variety of modular courses over a period of six years climaxed by a dissertation on how to mitigate poor pastoral transitions in our church denomination.

 Since 2006, through Second Wind Ministries, I have assisted more than a dozen churches and Christian ministries in western Canada through transition and other crises.
 In the process, I have felt blessed to see the beauty and potential of the church in a whole new way.
 I have learned and benefited much from working with these ministries and churches.
-I continue to be credentialed by the Canadian Pacific District of the Christian and Missionary Alliance in Canada while serving in specialized pastoral ministries, expecially for churches during transition between pastors.
+In 2020, after 36 years in Prince George, we moved on to Calgary, Alberta to be closer to our family and to serve our family, the community, and the church from there.
+I am currently credentialed by the Western Canadian District (Alberta) of the Christian and Missionary Alliance of Canada.

-While in Prince George, my wife, Carolyn, became a public-school teacher and our four children graduated from high school, moving on to further study in other places.
-Each of them have married and had children of their own providing us the blessing of ten truly wonderful grand-children.
-Carolyn and I are currently continuing to live in Prince George, serving our family, the community, and the church in various places in western Canada from here.
+While in Prince George, my wife, Carolyn, became a public-school teacher and our four children completed their public-school education, moving on to further study in other places.
+Each of them have married and had children of their own providing us the blessing of eleven truly wonderful grand-children.